China and the Global Politics of Regionalization

-- Edited by Emilian Kavalski, University of Western Sydney, Australia
+- Edited by Emilian Kavalski, Australian Catholic University (Sydney), Australia

 Addressing the need to 're-Orient' the research and policy agenda of international relations, this comprehensive study demonstrates both the lack of language to engage with existing norms and standards and the difficulty of applying them to an evaluation of the global politics of China's 'non-Western' international agency.